-Once you are in your bedroom, dim the lights, arrange your pillows, set your alarm for the next morning if necessary, then turn on your white noise machine just before turning off the lights.
+Once you are ready for bed, turn on your white noise machine just before turning off the lights.
 Consider whether you prefer the white noise to play all night long or only as you fall asleep, and set a timer as needed.
 Avoid screen-based devices during your nightly routine, and reserve your bed for nothing other than sleep or sex.

 - Digital Technology Use May Impact Adolescent Sleep Quality April 28, 2023 – A study suggests that problematic use of digital technology by adolescents may cause poor sleep quality.